 Variants Meaning openUTM actions PS Sign-on service to be continued in follow-up program No synchronization point Checks authorization data Possibly executes intermediate dialog to query password/ID card information.
 Provides this program unit's MPUT for the follow-up program unit or saves it in the page pool if an intermediate dialog is required.
 Takes over the follow-up program unit's TAC from the KCRN field and starts the follow-up program either immediately or on termination of the intermediate dialog.
 PA or PR Processing step to be continued in the follow-up program The transaction remains open No synchronization point Provides MPUT of this program unit to the follow-up program Takes TAC of the follow-up program from the KCRN field.
-The follow-up program unit is started either immediately or after a delay depending on the TAC classes or TAC priority control.
+When TAC class control is used the follow-up program unit is started immediately if it belongs to the same TAC class, otherwise it is started with delay.
 If a DGET message is to be waited for, openUTM does not start the follow-up program unit until a message arrives for this queue or is placed back in the queue (redelivery) or if the maximum wait time has expired or if the queue was deleted (see DGET call).
 SP Termination of transaction.
 However, processing step should be continued in the next program unit.
 Synchronization point!
 Closes DB transaction Executes DPUT, FPUT, LPUT, PTDA, SPUT and SREL of the transaction.
 Deletes the FGET message in the first transaction of an asynchronous service.
 Deletes messages processed with DGET from their queues.
 Executes MPUT of this program unit Takes TAC of the follow-up program from KCRN field.
-The follow-up program unit is started either immediately or after a delay depending on the TAC classes or TAC priority control.
+When TAC class control is used the follow-up program unit is started immediately if it belongs to the same TAC class, otherwise it is started with delay.
 KP End of the processing step without terminating the transaction.
 It is to be continued in the next processing step.
 No synchronization point Executes MPUT of this program unit (if necessary formats message).
 If necessary, takes data in KB and transfers it to the follow-up program as soon as it is initialized.
 Takes TAC of the follow-up program from KCRN field and starts follow-up program as soon as the next message arrives.